OsiriX-Foundation/karnak-docker/README.md

 * `OIDC_CLIENT_ID` Client id of the identity provider (optional, default is `undefined`).
 * `OIDC_CLIENT_SECRET` Client secret of the identity provider (optional, default is `undefined`).
 * `OIDC_ISSUER_URI` Issuer URI of the identity provider (optional, default is `undefined`).

+For other environment variables of the DICOM Gateway, see this [configuration file](karnak.env).